 Open year round

-Please note: This is a working farm and not a park–if you wish to visit other areas on the farm, please make prior arrangements with us.
+Please note: The entire farm is visible as you drive in.
+If you would like to have a walking tour of other areas on the farm besides the Farm Store, please make prior arrangements with us.
+Please remember this is a working farm and private residence.
 Please do not touch or feed the animals.
 Thank you!

 3085 Indian Run Road